FarhanR-Github/Computer-Vision/README.md

 **5. How to Run the Code**

-(This section should provide instructions on how to set up the environment and run the notebook.
-You might need to adapt these steps based on where the notebook and data are stored.)

 **Set up your environment:**

 You should use Google Colab as all the above listed necessary libraries are pre-installed.